nhsd-a2si/docs-uec-appts/_pages/deployment/catalogue.md

 On this page the supplier conformance catalogue for the UEC appointment booking standards can be found.

-The catalogue is split into the three main use cases for UEC booking:
+The catalogue is split into two sets of suppliers:
-* GP Connect Consumer
 * Care Connect Consumer
 * Care Connect Provider

-Each setting is split into the relevent use cases.
-For each use case every supplier currently working through development and assurance for that capability is listed, along with the current status of that capability and the expected date that the current status will change.
+The list includes only suppliers we are actively engaged with and are currently working on implementing against the standard.

 {% include table-collapsible.html %}